-When purchasing a used RV there are so many things to consider!
-For the potential RV owner, this is a huge task and one that should not be rushed into.
-Most RV purchasers really have no idea of what to look for, and if they are first time purchasers, this task can be even more of a challenge!
+When purchasing a used RV, there are so many things to consider!
+For the potential RV owner, this is a huge task that should not be rushed into.
+Most RV purchasers have no idea what to look for, and if they are first-time purchasers, this task can be even more of a challenge!

-Up until recent years, there was really no credible source for someone to go to for assistance.
-When someone is going to purchase a home, one of the first things that get scheduled is a home inspection.
-From that comes the information the potential homeowner can use to determine if the home is really worth purchasing.
-And this is for someone spending $75,000, and up, for a home.
+Until recently, there was no credible source for someone to go to for assistance.
+When someone is going to purchase a home, one of the first things that gets scheduled is a home inspection.
+From that comes the information the potential homeowner can use to determine if the home is worth purchasing.
+And this is for someone spending $75,000 and up for a home.

-So, when an RV costs as much if not more than most homes people buy, why would someone not also get an inspection on it?
+So, when an RV costs as much, if not more than most homes people buy, why would someone not also get an inspection on it?
 Would that not make sense?
-In fact, an RV has systems that are far more complicated than a home, and an RV inspection takes at least twice as long as a good size home does to inspect.
+In fact, an RV has systems that are far more complicated than a home, and an RV inspection takes at least twice as long as a good-sized home does to inspect.
 What about the motorized components of the RV?

-They are in their tenth year of full time RV living, which means they have no home other than the RV that they live in 365, 24/7!
-So it would make sense that they are able to assist their clients quite easily because with that level of experience with RV’s, they have over 100,000 miles of travel in RV’s, and they have been trained with the skills to understand an RV’s complicated systems.
+They have been enjoying full time RV living since 2008, which means they have no home other than the RV that they live in 365, 24/7!
+So it would make sense that they can assist their clients quite easily because with that level of experience with RVs, they have almost 200,000 miles of travel in RVs, and they have been trained with the skills to understand an RV’s complicated systems.

 They shared a recent story about one of their clients that you will enjoy!
-It is a perfect example as to why someone would want a used RV inspection.
+It is a perfect example of why someone would want a used RV inspection.

 Please Read on!

-They received a call from a client who was out of state from where the RV was located.
-Their potential client had the presence of mind to realize that before spending a lot of money on a five-year-old class A motorhome, it would be best to let a professional put some eyes on it.
+They received a call from a client out of state from where the RV was located.
+Their potential client had the presence of mind to realize that before spending a lot of money on a five-year-old class-A motorhome, it would be best to let a professional put some eyes on it.

-In this particular case, the roof had sealant cracking issues, there were sealant issues on the sidewalls, the slideouts had issues with alignment and water intrusion, there were several life safety issues, tire issues, weak batteries, and general wear and tear from a unit that had been lived and traveled in full time for three years.
+In this particular case, the roof had sealant cracking issues; there were sealant issues on the sidewalls.
+The slideouts had issues with alignment and water intrusion, several life safety issues, tire issues, weak batteries, and general wear and tear from a unit that had been lived and traveled in full time for three years.